THE NAIR PAIR

 Q: How did you manage one bathroom with 9 people?

-A: For the most part, it wasn't as big of an issue as we thought it would.
+A: For the most part, it wasn't as big of an issue as we thought it would be, especially because a few children were still in diapers.
 It was a good opportunity for our boys to learn to wait patiently, knock, clean up after themselves, and share.
 It also taught them to budget their time better.
 No waiting until last minute to use the toilet or you are stuck waiting even longer if someone is in the bathroom already!
-Luckily most of our children are young and so the time of day they bathe wasn't too important.
+Luckily most of our children were young and so the time of day they bathe wasn't too important.
 Sunday mornings we woke up early for church so all the boys showered the night before, leaving Amanda to be able to use the shower in the morning.
 Amanda did her hair and makeup in her room which helped save space and time in the bathroom.
 We also had a solid white shower curtain up, so if someone needed to use the toilet while someone was showering, there was a little more privacy.
 Adding the twins added more cribs, seats, and diapers, which took up more space around the house, but it still worked!

 Q: How did you all fit?

 A: We simplified our lives and our stuff.
-We have come to learn that many things we thought were "necessities" really aren't.
+We came to learn that many things we thought were "necessities" really aren't.
 We downsized decorations and furniture, and we donated a lot of clothes, toys, and equipment we just weren't using.
-Things we want to keep for a future bigger home have been kept in storage boxes.
-Our boys do not have bed frames.
-Instead, they all have mattresses on the floor that they can fold or stack during the day for extra floor space.
-They are great for jumping on and gymnastics too!
-Sticking to a monthly budget has really helped prevent us from filling our small home with things we don't really need too.
+Things we wanted to keep for a future bigger home had been kept in storage boxes.
+Our boys did not have bed frames.
+Instead, they all had mattresses on the floor that they could fold or stack during the day for extra floor space.
+They were great for jumping on and gymnastics too!
+Sticking to a monthly budget really helped prevent us from filling our small home with things we didn't really need too.

 Q: How do you manage all the properties?

-A: We use a fabulous property management team.
+A: We use a fabulous property management team for the majority of our units.
 They charge a reasonable rate and have gone above and beyond to take care of our properties and tenants.
 We take pride in providing good housing and pray for our properties and those that live in them and those that take care of them.
+Amanda continues to manage the properties we house-hacked.
+We grew to love the buildings and have great relationships with the tenants.

 Q: What advice do you have for someone just getting starting with real estate investing?